tableau-mkt/travis-insights/README.md

 - __Tag__: If the current build is for a git tag, this is set to the tag name.

+Once the data is flowing in, you'll be able to run NRQL queries like the following:

 #### Build steps that fail from most to least frequently (past week)
 ```sql
 SELECT COUNT(*) FROM BuildCommand